New Testament Survey: The Book Of James

-- The word “works” is used 13 times in James.
+- The word “works” is used 13 times in James (12 times in Ch.
+2).
 Only in John and Revelation is this word used more.
 As mentioned previously, because of this controversial emphasis James placed on works, James was not made a part of the Canon until the 4th century.
 However, centuries later, it was still controversial.
 Martin Luther refused to preach from the book of James and referred to it as, “an Epistle of straw and destitute of an evangelistic character.”

 - These controversies were based on the mistaken belief that James was opposing the doctrine of justification by faith alone.
-However, James was simply saying that if you are a Christian, your faith must produce good works to prove it is true faith, and if it does not produce good works, you do not have saving faith and you are not a Christian at all.
+However, James was simply saying that if you are a Christian, your faith must produce good works to prove it is true faith.
+If it does not produce good works, you do not have saving faith, and you are not a Christian at all.

-- In contrasting Paul’s viewpoint with James’, it is also said that Paul is speaking about the justification of the sinner before God, while James is speaking about the justification of the sinner before men.
+- Therefore, in contrasting the viewpoint of Paul with that of James, it can be said that Paul is speaking about the justification of the sinner before God, while James is speaking about demonstrating that justification before men.

-- It is also interesting to note that the book of James contains numerous parallels to Jesus’ “Sermon On The Mount” (Mt 5-7).
+- It is also interesting to note that the Book of James contains numerous parallels to Jesus’ “Sermon On The Mount” (Mt Ch.
+5-7).
 Compare: